The 2018 scholarships cycle is now open!

 - Recipient’s name and portions of the recipient’s application and essay may be used for GAPA Foundation’s publications and reports.

-- GAPA Foundation requires final selected scholarship recipients to attend the award ceremony at our Community Connections Event in San Francisco.
-However, submission of video testimonial may be used in lieu to present at the event.
+- GAPA Foundation requires final selected scholarship recipients to attend the award ceremony at our Community Connections Event in San Francisco or submit video testimonial in lieu of attendance.
 The date is to be determined and will be announced to candidates ahead of time.

 Can I apply again if I don’t receive a scholarship?